 Research tells us that some level of germ exposure is beneficial to children as they grow.
 The science behind this “dirt is good” mantra boils down to the point that if you allow your kids to play outside and refrain from running after them with a giant bottle of hand sanitizer every five minutes, the germs they pick up in their natural environment will actually stimulate their immune system, making their bodies healthier.

 Helping kids build a healthy immune system is one of the best ways to equip them to fight off germs.
-A strong immune system means they will be less likely to pick up every sniffle that is making the rounds in the classrooms and on the playground.
+A strong immune system means they will be less likely to pick up every sniffle that is making the rounds.
 Here are a few tips to help support their immune systems.

 Teach your kids to wash their hands frequently.
 There’s a reason the U.S. Center for Disease Control (CDC) refers to handwashing as a do-it-yourself vaccine: It’s one of the biggest and easiest things you can do to reduce your chances of getting sick.